 If you want to delve more into content marketing, you might consider starting a blog where you also answer users’ informational inquiries.
 They might wonder “how to use ceramic diffuser” or “how long can you burn a candle.”

 However, your main task as you get started with ecommerce SEO is to optimize your product pages, product categories, product names, and descriptions to rank for relevant keywords.
+Moreover, you will also want to customize and create unique optimization processes for different kinds of e-commerce businesses, such as real estate SEO, beauty products SEO or for any other niche.

 2. Use structured data on your ecommerce website